 Sexual health is my passion.
 Sex is a fantastic and integral part of human life but has a great amount of silence and stigma associated with it.
 This can make it difficult for people to openly discuss and find the latest and correct information on it.
 Having relevant and evidence-based information about sexual health accessible and available to all is the first step in making these discussions happen.

 Staying ahead of the latest developments in HIV prevention and treatment is the focus of the research team here at NZAF.
-As the Scientific Officer my role is to collect, synthesise and distribute research in the fields of HIV and sexual health.
 Our team uses this to inform our programmes and to stay at the forefront of HIV prevention internationally.
 My particular areas of focus are HIV testing, Treatment as Prevention (TasP) and pre-exposure prophylaxis (PrEP).